smigielski/smigielski.github.io/README.md

 ## License

-'The Art of Observability: SRE Best Practices for System Insights' is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+'The Art of Observability: SRE Best Practices for System Insights' is licensed under the [Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 You are free to share and adapt the material, but you must give appropriate credit.

 ## About the Author